Congress eyes strongest response yet to Jan. 6 attack

 The general similarities of the House bill to the Senate version could be a signal that House members are willing to compromise to get the legislation passed.
 Some House members had criticized the Senate bill for not going far enough.
 Maryland Rep. Jamie Raskin, a member of both the Jan.
 6 and House Administration committees, had said this summer that the Senate bill was not “remotely sufficient” to address the challenges presented by current law.

 House members know they will have to give in some, though, to pass it through the 50-50 Senate.
-There are currently nine GOP senators and seven Democrats on the Senate bill, which is sponsored by centrist Sens.
-Joe Manchin, D-W.V., and Susan Collins, R-Maine.
+The bill, which is sponsored by centrist Sens.
+Joe Manchin, D-W.V., and Susan Collins, R-Maine., already has the backing from 10 GOP senators.

 Collins said Monday, “I believe we can work this out, and I hope that we do so.”